THE DUKE’S STORY

-The center with over 600 regular members – provides great Health Challenge Programs in order to inspire healthier lifestyle choices with nutrition education, stress management and goal setting.
+The Center, with over 600 regular members, provides great Health Challenge Programs in order to inspire healthier lifestyle choices, with nutrition education, stress management, and goal setting.

-Exercise and good nutrition gives people more energy and better clarity and sleep, Yandow said.
-It really helps you be more productive and efficient.
-A healthy lifestyle is more than just exercise; it’s about training your mind and body to work together through proper nutrition, rest and activity.
-It’s never too late to make a positive change in your life.
+“Exercise and good nutrition give people more energy and better clarity and sleep,” Nate said.
+“It really helps you be more productive and efficient.
+A healthy lifestyle is more than just exercise; it’s about training your mind and body to work together through proper nutrition, rest, and activity.
+It’s never too late to make a positive change in your life.”

 Duke’s offers Yoga, Boxing, HIIT, Barre, Groove, and a variety of cardio/weights focused classes, along with Free Babysitting services.
 Duke’s Fitness Center is always looking to add new classes and equipment, as well as to expand the Health Bar offerings, with a focus on locally made products.

 Hot-off-the-press apparel, like dry-fit workout garments, tee-shirts, sweatshirts/jackets, and shorts are always available for purchase, as well as some seasonal holiday garb.

 IT’S ABOUT PEOPLE

 The center is very community-oriented.
 They raise money for non-profits like the food shelf, Women Helping Battered Women, and the Jim Bashaw Fund.
 They offer group discounts to State and City employees, health organizations, and local businesses, as well offering Gift Cards and periodic membership specials.

 “It’s important not only to get involved helping individuals here, but helping the community, as well,” Nate continued.
 “We do as much as we can.”